 “My close friends, my poker friends, my network; they have been of so much help to me.
 Some of the things I’ve learned from them over the years have been so valuable I can’t even go into detail.
 It’s just been really a very mutually beneficial relationship, and I think we’re all very grateful that we met and connected in such an intense way.” – Fedor Holz

-The best players in the world understand the magic power of a community.
-It’s the secret weapon that elite players have, and that losing players don’t.
+The best players in the world understand the power of a community.
+It’s the secret weapon that elite players have and struggling players don’t.

-In order to be successful, you need a passion for the game and a strong independent drive.
-But nobody succeeds without the help of others.
+To be successful you need passion for the game and a strong independent drive but very few succeed without the help of others.
 A community provides so much more than just a contact list of other poker players.

 This is what you can expect from being a part of an elite community: